We have a wonderful and passionate team leading Patients For Safe Access. Learn more about them & their story below.

 Kenny is still fighting for reimbursement, as he doesn’t qualify under the conditions set out by the department of health, even though he is a medical card holder, and a long term illness card holder, which allows for reimbursement of his other medications.

-Kenny is now studying to become a Medicinal Cannabis Consultant after completing a course on Medicinal Cannabis with Israel Institute of Technology.
+Kenny is now studying to become a Medicinal Cannabis Consultant after completing courses on Medicinal Cannabis with the Israel Institute of Technology, and Centre of Excellence.

 Martin O’Brien is the President and founder of a multi-jurisdictional vertically integrated family of cannabis businesses involved in cultivation, distribution, and retail.
 He established Patients Care Collective (PCC) in Berkeley in 2001, making it the oldest continuously operating cannabis retailer in the United States.
 In 2016, he and his team bought an 82-acre estate in Sonoma County and established Foxworthy Farms.
 That farm now supplies cannabis to some of the biggest and most prestigious retailers in the industry.
 Mr. O’Brien established California Cannabis Distribution Company (CCDC), the first stand-alone distribution company in Berkley, in 2017 to act as a reliable and affordable cultivation-to-consumer conduit.